TrinityTNT321/-osticket-prereqs/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 On the RDP we download the file and extract it ontop the desktop.
-When that is done we are going to enable IIS(Internet Information System)
+When that is done we are going to enable IIS(Internet Information System).This is done by opening the control panel and clicking on unistall a program on your left you'll see turn windows features on and off click on it and scroll till you see IIS.
+The dependency we need is the CGI found in world wide web -> application development and enable that too.
 </p>
 <br />